Jump to Way of St. Francis Stages

 Continue onward to the east, on the Corso Camillo Benso Conte di Cavour and in a few meters after the cathedral, pass the Torre Civica or Civic Tower, (that I pictured on day five) when the street becomes very narrow and walks under an archway with a pedestrian bridge over it.

-Continue straight on this narrow street until it opens up to the main piazza, the Piazza Giacomo Matteotti, shown below.
+Continue straight along this narrow street until it opens up to the main piazza, the Piazza Giacomo Matteotti, shown below.
 You can easily recognize this piazza, despite the lack of waymarks to guide you through the city.

 Piazza Giacomo Matteotti, day six on the Way of St. Francis, from Città di Castello to PietralungaPiazza Giacomo Matteotti, Città di Castello